 Progress made under emission reduction and carbon commitments are highlighted in the report.
 Under the Ghana Cocoa Forest REDD+ Programme (GCFRP), Payment of Ecosystem Services (PES) mechanisms are developed to provide economic incentives for forest conservation and restoration.
-In 2022, the World Bank announced payment of \$4.86 million to Ghana for reducing 972,456 tonnes of carbon emission.
-The payment is the first of four under Ghana's Emission Reductions Payment Agreement (ERPA) to demonstrate potential for leveraging results-based payments for carbon credits.
+In 2022, the World Bank announced payment of \$4.86 million to Ghana for reducing 972,456 tonnes four under Ghana's Emission Reductions Payment Agreement (ERPA) to demonstrate potential for

 As part of the GCFRP, private sector companies deepened their collaborations with government in the HIAs.
-Four out of the six HIAs had formal partnerships with 13 companies signing the addendums to the HIA framework agreements.

-Some key institutions supporting and investing in the landscapes include World Cocoa Foundation (WCF), Proforest, Agro Eco, Mars Inc., Partnership for forests (P4F), USAID, SNV, Nature Conservation Research Centre (NCRC) and Tropenbos Ghana with backing from Forestry Commission and COCOBOD.
-The CFI, its signatory companies and other partners showed strong commitment and zeal with their investment in the landscapes.
+Four out of the six HIAs had formal partnerships with 13 companies signing the Some key institutions supporting and investing in the landscapes include World Cocoa Foundation (WCF), Proforest, Agro Eco, Mars Inc., Partnership for forests (P4F), USAID, SNV, Nature Conservation Research from Forestry Commission and COCOBOD.
+The CFI. its signatory companies and other partners showed strong commitment and zeal with their investment in the landscapes.

 To ensure sustainable cocoa production, private sector companies have developed unique strategies for boosting cocoa productivity per unit area without significantly affecting the environment.
 The report highlights these strategies and shows the role of good cocoa agroforestry practices and climatesmart cocoa production.
-CFI partners have facilitated the provision of shade trees to farmers and instituted payment for ecosystem services to incentivize tree maintenance on farms.
-The report also gives an overview of the Ghana Cocoa Traceability System (GCTS) aimed at ensuring cocoa can be traced to specific farms to improve transparency and ensure sustainable production.
-It details the work of COCOBOD in collaboration with the European Forest Institute (EFI) and Resource Management Support Centre (RMSC) to develop cocoa deforestation risk assessment model
+CFI partners have facilitated the provision of shade trees to farmers and instituted overview of the Ghana Cocoa Traceability System (GCTS) aimed at ensuring cocoa can be traced to specific farms to improve transparency and ensure sustainable production.
+It details the work of Centre (RMSC) to develop cocoa deforestation risk

 Developments in cocoa production and trade within Africa and the European Union have been showcased in the report.
-The European Union Due Diligence Legislation requires companies operating in the EU to carry out due diligence to ensure their partners respect human rights.
-Alignment of
+The European Union Due Diligence Legislation requires companies operating in the EU to carry out due diligence to ensure

 CFI-NIP actions and activities with this legislation is discussed.
 Under the European Union Due Diligence Regulation (EUDR), cocoa importers into the European Union will be required to demonstrate their cocoa has been produced in a sustainable and deforestation-free manner.
-Partnership between COCOBOD, International Cocoa Initiatives and CFI partners, are developing child labour monitoring system, which will enable the pre-assessment of cocoa areas and identify the high-risk areas for child labour, and put in appropriate mitigation measures, thus aligning with the EUDR.
+Partnership between COCOBOD, International Cocoa Initiatives and CFI partners, are developing child labour monitoring system, which will enable the pre-assessment of with the EUDR.
 At the African Regional Standards for Sustainable Cocoa (ARS 1000) level, a major achievement in 2022 was the development of the three parts of the National Implementation Guide.
-CFI provided opportunity to fully engage a wide range of stakeholders including civil society organisations (CSOs) and cocoa farmers in development of the standards.
+CFI provided opportunity civil society organisations (CSOs) and cocoa farmers in development of the standards.

-The Cocoa and Forests Initiative prioritizes the inclusion of local communities and other key stakeholders, fostering collaborative efforts in the management of forest and other natural resources through participatory planning.
-The report provides an overview of CFI's engagements within cocoa landscape communities, emphasizing the inclusion of NGOs in its comprehensive sensitization drive across four (4) HIAs.
+of local communities and other key stakeholders, fostering collaborative efforts in the management of forest and other natural resources through participatory planning.
+The report landscape communities, emphasizing the inclusion of (4) HIAs.
 It presents key outcomes, recommendations and partners perspectives resulting from the initiative.
 The CFI remains committed to achieving gender balance and inclusivity of minority groups.
-Gender strategies have been implemented to enhance women's representation in decision-making processes related to landscape governance.
-The report showcases private companies' efforts to support community financial empowerment through Village Savings and Loans Associations (VSLA) scheme within the HIAs.
-It concludes with perspectives shared by public and private partners on what they look forward to in 2023 and beyond.
+Gender strategies have in decision-making processes related to landscape governance.
+The report showcases private companies' through Village Savings and Loans Associations (VSLA) shared by public and private partners on what they look forward to in 2023 and beyond.